drscream/nic-cz-dns-crawler/README.md

 pip install dns-crawler
 ```

+Depending on your OS/distro, you might need to install some system packages.
+On Debian/Ubuntu, `apt install ibicu-dev pkg-config build-essential` should do the trick (assumung you already have python3 installed of course).

 This is enough to make the crawler work, but you will probably get `AttributeError: module 'dns.message' has no attribute 'Truncated'` for a lot of domains.
 This is because the crawler uses current `dnspython`, but the last release on PyPI is ages behind the current code.
 It can be fixed easily just by installing `dnspython` from git:

 ```bash